CypherCrafterr/MelodyHarpSolver/README.md

 # Skyblock Melody Harp Mod

 ## Overview
-Skyblock Melody Harp Mod is a mod for players who find the Melody's Harp minigame in Skyblock to be annoying as hell.
-This mod automates the process of playing Melody's Harp for you, ensuring you hit the right notes and achieve perfect scores.
+Skyblock Melody Harp Mod is a mod for players who find the Melody's Harp to be annoying as hell.
+This mod automates the process of playing Melody's Harp for you, ensuring you hit the right notes and achieve 100%.

 ## Features
-- **Automated Note Playing:** The mod takes over the task of playing notes for the Melody's Harp minigame.
+- **Automated Note Playing:** The mod takes over the task of playing notes for the Melody's Harp.
 - **100% Scores:** Achieve the highest possible scores without the need to do it yourself.

 ## Requirements